-Meaning Classifying involves grouping transactions of a similar nature at one place, such that information will be compressed and presented in useable form.
-Purpose recorded, one cannot make any observations unless all the transactions a grouped together under different categories.
-Classification is based on the transactions recorded in the Journal Basis of Recording Relevant A/cs Book The book containing the classified information of transactions is called 'Ledger".
+Classifying involves grouping transactions of a similar nature at one place, such that information will be compressed and presented in useable form.
+While the process of recording ensures that all financial transactions are recorded, one cannot make any observations unless all the transactions are grouped together under different categories.
+Classification is based on the transactions recorded in the Journal / Subsidiary Books.
+The book containing the classified information of transactions is called 'Ledger".
 Each page in the Ledger is called as "Folio".
 In each folio (Page No.), an individual Account Head and all transactions relating to that Account Head is recorded / posted.
-Checkpoint Ledger can be prepared only after the preparation of Journal / Subsidiary Books Example At recording stage, all transactions are normally recorded chronologically (i.e. date-wise).
+Ledger can be prepared only after the preparation of Journal / Subsidiary Books At recording stage, all transactions are normally recorded chronologically (i.e. date-wise).
 Assuming a businessman made 10 sale transactions (out of which 6 are on credit), paid telephone charges.
-Rent etc., received payments from 3 debtors in a week, it is not possible to ascertain the exact position of each item unless they are grouped as "Sales A/c, Telephone Charges A/c, Rent A/c, Debtors A/c etc." A/C, DEDICOTS A/C CIC.
+Rent etc., received payments from 3 debtors in a week, it is not possible to ascertain the exact position of each item unless they are grouped as "Sales A/c, Telephone Charges A/c, Rent A/c, Debtors A/c etc."